win21H2/win21H2/README.md

 ## About me

 Hi there!
-I'm Mark, a high school student mainly working in the field of electrical engineering (specifically hardware design/engineering).
-Some of the major projects I've worked on include Project Silent Willow, tau-w (which I'm currently working on), and my-computer-details.
+I'm Mark, a high school student mainly focused on electrical engineering (and starting to learn about quantum mechanics and computations).

 ## Groups
 - Internet-time-service (ITS @ NIST)<br>